geonetwork/core-geonetwork/docs/manual/docs/api/csw.md

 ## Configuration

-See [csw-configuration](csw-configuration.md) for details of how to configure the CSW end point.
+See [Configuring CSW](/administrator-guide/configuring-the-catalog/csw-configuration.md) for details of how to configure the CSW end point.

 ## URL